manjinder-bittmax/coinmax-docs/index.rst

 Cancel Order
 ============

-Follow the same steps as :ref:`place_order`, But alter the body with following parameters
+Follow the same steps as :ref:`place_order`, but alter the body with following parameters:

 Cancel Order Structure::

    {
-     "orderId": "26001", //Order id to cance
+     "orderId": "26001", //Order id to cancel
      "symbol": "ETH-AUD", // Symbol
      "timestamp": time
    }